lightdock/lightdock.github.io/tutorials/0.9.3/rna_docking/index.md

 mv lightdock_rna_untagged.pdb lightdock_rna.pdb
 ```

-Now we can proceed with generateing the structures of the predictions and clustering them per swarm.
+Now we can proceed with generating the structures of the predictions and clustering them per swarm.

 Here there is a PBS script to do all steps at once: